 - Cook the package of soba noodles according to direction (usually boil for about 5-10 minutes).
 Add vegetables to soba noodles in a big bowl.
-Whisk the light sauce ingredients together, then pour over vegetables and pasta.
+Toss veggies and noodles with peanut sauce or thai basil pesto.
 Toss then garnish with peanuts, sesame seeds.
-Top each individual serving with a teaspoon of Thai Basil Pesto.
+Top each individual serving with a extra teaspoon of Thai Basil Pesto.

-For this recipe, I have included a light sauce as well as the pesto.
+For this recipe, you can use part of the peanut sauce from below or just toss with the thai basil pesto.
+Or try a little of both.
 I think they go well together but you could also just serve the noodles with a more generous amount of pesto on each dish and forgo the other sauce.

 - 10 round sheets of rice paper

 - 2 cups of thinly sliced vegetables (red peppers, carrots and I added cucumbers)